 The exposition or operations manual should describe the variables pertaining to operational conditions that influence the determination of useable fuel for a flight.
-The minimum required
+The minimum required variables to be referenced in determining the useable fuel quantity for a flight and for which procedures should be contained in the exposition or operations manual are:

-- anticipated aircraft weight or range of weights - NOTAMS - meteorological reports and forecasts - ATC services, procedures, restrictions and anticipated delays - the effects of deferred maintenance items and/or configuration deviations.
+- anticipated aircraft weight or range of weights - NOTAMS - meteorological reports and forecasts - · ATC services, procedures, restrictions and anticipated delays - the effects of deferred maintenance items and/or configuration deviations.

-A.1.1.4 Pre-flight planning quantities
+Pre-flight planning quantities